Entanglement indicators for quantum optical fields: three-mode multiport beamsplitters EPR interference experiments: Losses induced noise

-\section{Losses induced noise ($d=3$)}
+\section{Losses induced noise}

-In this Appendix we want to study noise robustness of the criteria.
-We shall present here the results for the $d=3$ case.
-As our model of noise we shall take losses of photon counds due to inefficiency of the detection.
-We shall assume that all detterctors have the same efficiency.
+Here we study noise robustness of the entanglement criteria.
+As our model of noise we shall take losses of photon counts due to inefficiency of the detection.
+We shall assume that all detectors have the same efficiency.